kephalian/Recursive-Unzip-all-files-using-Python/README.md

-# Recursive-Zip-all-files-using-Python
+# Recursively Unzip all Zip files in a directory using Python Glob
-Using Python Glob to recursively Zip all files in a Directory and Sub directory
+Using Python Glob to recursively UnZip all files in a Directory and Sub directory